ethrya/cookbook/README.md

 1.  mince beans into a rough paste.
 2. Add other ingredients
 3. Put mince onto pastry and roll.
 Cook in oven at 200C for 25 mins

+#### Notes

+Have also tried this with eggplant instead of tofu and this works better.